As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Dogs with dermatitis will benefit from an ear cleaner and solution.
 Speak to your veterinarian for advice.

 Dogs with ear mites are very rare, as this is mostly a cat issue.
-However, in rare instances, ear mites may affect a dog and will require veterinary prescription treatment.
+However, in some cases, ear mites may affect a dog and will require veterinary prescription treatment.
 OTC ear mites remedies are typically ineffective.

 In dogs who have ear infections secondary to fleas and ticks, you can visually see fleas and ticks near your dog’s ears.
 Your dog may also be itching their ears too.